 - Seek new market opportunities since the technology is fast evolving

-- Increase companies efficiency in producing the goods and services.
+- Increase the company’s efficiency in producing goods and services.

 - Fulfillment of the objective to grow profitably